-I always believed that dark wall colors were best used in small rooms, those in need of visual downsizing, or places with little natural light.
+I always believed that dark bedroom walls work best in small rooms, those in need of visual downsizing, or places with little natural light.
 But using a “night-life” hue in the bedroom makes real sense considering all the light-blocking strategies we tend to employ in the bedroom.
-Lately, I’ve been trending on a night-life – meaning really dark – colors.
+Lately, I’ve been trending on dark — really dark – colors.
 Dreams of an elegant bedroom that evokes the blue night sky just before dawn are, for me, truly conjured by the blue-violet walls designer John Minshaw used [top] together with a slightly lighter hue and a black-upholstered headboard.
-With everything so dark the crispness of white bedding and the white door really jump out.
+With everything so inky, the crispness of white bedding and the white door really jump out.
 I also adore the honey-color antique maple night table that feels as soothing as a hot drink on a cold night.

 Paneled bedroom walls look so chic painted in charcoal gray and set off by a white headboard and matching hotel bedding with contrast embroidered stripes.
 A mid-century modern night table, contemporary lamp, Java floor and standing mirror push this room towards a modern attitude even though the paneling might suggest otherwise.